x12q/kotlin-randomizer/randomizer-lib/README.md

+# This is the old randomizer based on reflection.
-# This is kept for reference purpose only and will be deleted soon.
+This is kept for reference purpose only and will be deleted soon.
+It only works on jvm platform